dfberry/mongosample/README.md

 The ***data update script*** is /update.js.
 It updates the data to numeric and geojson types.

 The ***server*** is a nodeJs Express website using the native MongoDB driver.
 The code uses the filesystem, url, and path libraries.
 This is a bare-bones express website.
 The /server/server.js file is the web server, with /server/query.js as the database layer.
 The server runs at http://127.0.0.1:8080.
-This address is routed to /public/world.highmap.html.
-The data query will be made to http://127.0.0.1:8080/map/world/data/?rows=5 from the client file /public.world.highmap.js.
+This address is routed to /public/highmap/world.highmap.html.
+The data query will be made to http://127.0.0.1:8080/map/data/ from the client file /public/highmap/world.highmap.js.

 The ***client*** files are in the /public directory.
-The main file is the world.highmap.html file.
+The main file is the /highmap/world.highmap.html file.
 It uses jQuery as the javascript framework, and [highmap](http://www.highcharts.com/maps/demo) as the mapping library which plots the points on the world map.
-The size of the map is controlled by the world.highmap.css stylesheet for the container class.
+The size of the map is controlled by the /public/highmap/world.highmap.css stylesheet for the map id.

 A /dropcollection.js ***cleanup*** file is provided to remove the collection when you are done.

 ###Step 1: The NodeJS Express Website
 In order to get the website up and going you need to clone this repository, make sure node is installed, and install the dependency libraries found in package.json.

 ```